Interview prep · 🇫🇷 France

 Tech interviews in France: pay, notice periods, and what's different

-France has a strong engineering scene and a real €100k ceiling at home-grown firms, broken mostly by US offices in Paris.
+France has a strong engineering scene, and it isn't only Paris.
+Toulouse runs on aerospace, Sophia Antipolis on telecom and enterprise software, and Grenoble, Lyon and Nantes all have real tech bases.
+There's a genuine €100k ceiling at home-grown firms, broken mostly by the US offices in Paris.
 Here's how pay, the long notice periods for senior staff, and the interviews actually work.

 1. What tech roles pay in France ()